Having awareness of the latest spinal cord injury statistics may help you develop a better understanding of recovery outcomes.

 However, it’s also important to remember that every spinal cord injury and its recovery are unique.
 Many factors play a role in determining recovery outlook after SCI, so it’s important to take an individualized approach to rehabilitation.

-To help you get a general idea of what to expect following a spinal cord injury, this article will discuss some of the most up-to-date spinal cord injury statistics, including:
+To help you get a general idea of what to expect following a spinal cord injury, this article will discuss some of the most up-to-date spinal cord injury statistics from the National Spinal Cord Injury Statistical Center, including:

 - What’s the prevalence of spinal cord injury in the US?